samorani/MatchingPPE/data/README.md

 don156|2020-04-09 14:24:00+00:00|printedFaceShields|5.0

 ## anon_recipients.csv:
 This is the anonymized recipients' file.
-Each row represents a request received by GetUsPPE.org made by a recipient intereted in receiving PPE.
+Each row represents a request received by GetUsPPE.org made by a recipient interested in receiving PPE.
 The columns are:
 - rec_id - Unique ID for Donor *(type:str)*
 - date - Datetime of Request *(type:datetime)*
 - ppe - Type of PPE *(type:str)*